justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 ## Part 1

-Let's outline a standard solution to part 1.
+Let's outline a fairly standard solution to part 1.
 We will stick to psuedocode, but at then end I will show some of my Common Lisp code.

 **Parsing**

-We need to parse the rules and turn them into a structure we can work with I chose to transform them into an expression tree.
+We need to parse the rules and turn them into a structure we can work with.
+I chose to transform them into an expression tree.
 A rule such as:

     3 4 | "a" "b"

-Becomes
+Becomes:

     (or (3 4) ("a" "b"))

-All the rules are stored in an array, with their index corresponding to rule number.
+All the rules are stored in an array, with their index corresponding to their rule number.

 Lisp makes it easy to parse.
-I first replace the `|` with `^` because pie has special semantics for the lisp reader.
+I first replace the `|` with `^` because pipe has special semantics for the lisp reader.
-Whenever a rule contains a `^` I split it's components into a left side and right side and wrap them in an "or".
+Whenever a rule contains a `^` I split it's components into a left side and right side and wrap them in an `or`.

 **Evaluation**

 Now we need a recursive evaluation function to handle the rule.
-As an input, it takes a rule and a string.
+It takes a rule and a string as input.
-It returns `FAIL if it cannot match, or the modified string location if it did match.
+It returns `FAIL` if it cannot match, or the modified string location, if it did match.
 For example when the rule "a" is applied to the following string:

     "abc"